i8degrees/smarterJailMail/README.md

 # smarterJailMail

-> Extract data from smartJailMail.com as JSON for your prefered consumption
+> Extract data from smartJailMail.com for your prefered consumption

-background details relevant to understanding what this module does/long description goes here

 ## Table of Contents